 Tambourine Bay Park to Warraroon Reserve Walk

-The trail from Tambourine Bay Park to Warraroon Reserve is a family-friendly walk through a pocket of scenic bushland linking the suburbs of Riverview, Longueville and Lane Cove.
+The trail from Tambourine Bay Park to Warraroon Reserve is a family-friendly walk through a scenic pocket of bushland, connecting the suburbs of Riverview, Longueville, and Lane Cove.

-This easy 3 km return walking trail follows Tambourine Creek, which flows into Tambourine Bay which in turn is part of the Lane Cove River.
+This easy 3 km return walk follows Tambourine Creek as it flows into Tambourine Bay, which in turn is part of the Lane Cove River.

 Tambourine Bay Park to Warraroon Reserve